 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)".
 The amendments in this ASU requires that a lessee recognize the assets and liabilities that arise from operating leases.
 A lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 For leases with a term of 12 months or less, a lessee is permitted to make an accounting policy election by class of underlying asset not to recognize lease assets and lease liabilities.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
 For public business entities, the amendments in this ASU are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 All other entities shall adopt the amendments in this ASU for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 In July 2018, the FASB issued ASU No. 2018-11, "Leases (Topic 842)-Targeted Improvements", which provide another transition method in addition to the existing transition method by allowing entities to initially apply the new leases standard at the adoption date (such as January 1, 2019, for calendar year-end public business entities) and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 In November 2019, the FASB issued ASU No. 2019-10, "Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)-Effective date", which defer the effective date for all other entities by an additional year to for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
-The Group, as an emerging growth company, is taking advantage of the extended transition period offered to private entities and will adopt the amendments in this ASU for its fiscal year ending June 30, 2022.
-The Group is currently evaluating the impact on its consolidated financial position and results of operations upon adopting the leasing standard
+The Group, as an emerging growth company, is taking advantage of the extended t currently evaluating the impact on its consolidated financial position and results of operations upon adopting the leasing standard